 Don’t forget your thyroid

-If your results are off the mark: Your doctor may order the more specific free T3 and free T4 follow-up tests.
+If your results are off the mark: Your doctor may order the more specific follow-up free T3 and free T4 blood test panel.
 Depending on whether your thyroid is overactive or underactive, a beta-blocker or thyroid-hormone replacement drug may be prescribed.

 Check one final thing